Municipal Broadband Remains Roadblocked In 16 States

 States with other barriers to municipal networks

-These states have various forms of roadblocks and restrictions in place that make establishing and operating municipal broadband operations prohibitively difficult.
+These five states have various forms of roadblocks and restrictions in place that make establishing and operating municipal broadband operations prohibitively difficult.

 Iowa